aiven/devportal/docs/products/opensearch/howto/connect-with-python.rst

 Now, you can use it as a string variable saved in the ``SERVICE_URI``.

-To connect with your cluster, you can import OpenSearch and create an instance of the class.
+You can import OpenSearch and create an instance of the class to connect with your cluster.
 In this example, we will be giving the full path and enabling the ``use_ssl`` to secure our connection.

 .. code:: python